QTIM-Lab/PAVE-Pathology/README.md

 The hard drives contain the raw .svs WSIs and the DICOM data, as well as an encrypted file viewer software, which is the only way to access these files. **There is no known way to access or manipulate the contents of the drives via the command line**.

 The software lacks modern scrolling and selecting functionality, so in order to select a large amount of files, I have found that the best way is to select one file, scroll to the last desired file, hold `Shift+Cmd`, and _drag_ up/down to that last desired file.
-The `Cmd` key works to select multiple discontigious files, but _only when you drag to select/unselect a few_.
+The `Cmd` key works to select multiple discontiguous files, but _only when you drag to select/unselect a few_.
 If you simply select one, hold `Shift`, and select another, it unselects.

 It is recommended to select as the decryption destination directory a remote mount (via `sshfs`) of the target directory on the desired server, so as to forgo the need to perofmr an additional transfer.